DexterInd/GoPiGo3/docs/source/api-reference.rst

 .. role:: yellow

-In this graphical representation, the `GoPiGo3`_ board has the following ports.
+In this graphical representation, the `GoPiGo3`_ board has the following ports available for use.

 .. image:: gpg3_ports.jpg